 The last one?
-Mentioning the coming census, this release may be the last of its kind in our lifetime as the 1931 census was destroyed in a fire and there was not one taken in 1941 as it was in wartime.
+Thinking about the latest census now in everyone's thoughts, this release may be the last of its kind in our lifetime as the 1931 census was destroyed in a fire and there was not one taken in 1941 as it was in wartime.

 An application on 28th March, 2020 has been made to Portsmouth City Council for the approval of premises as a venue for marriages.
 The applicant is the Groundlings Theatre Trust at 45, Kent Road, Portsmouth PO1 3BT.